Space Shuttle Columbia: Final mission and disaster

 Columbia disintegrated on February 1, 2003, around 09:00 EST during atmospheric re-entry after a 16-day scientific mission.
 The Columbia Accident Investigation Board has determined that one of Columbia's wings, made of a carbon composite, had been punctured 16 days earlier.
 A hole had formed when the external fuel tank shed material that peeled off during the launch, and struck the shuttle's left wing.
 During the intense heat of re-entry, hot gases penetrated the interior of the wing.
 The likely result was a compromise of the hydraulic system, leading to failure of the linkage to control surfaces.
 The resulting loss of control would have exposed minimally protected areas of the orbiter to full-entry heating and dynamic pressures that ultimately led to break up of the entire spacecraft.

 The report delved deeply into the underlying organizational and cultural issues the board believed contributed to the accident.
 The report was highly critical of NASA's decision-making and risk-assessment processes.
-Further, the report outlined several potential options for saving the crew which NASA had not considered during the mission, such as a potential rescue with the shuttle Atlantis (then being prepped for launch for STS-114), or in-flight repairs for the damaged wing.
+Further, the report outlined several potential options for saving the crew which NASA had not considered during the mission, such as a potential rescue with the shuttle Atlantis (then being prepared for launch for STS-114), or in-flight repairs for the damaged wing.
 The nearly 84,000 pieces of collected debris of the vessel are stored in a large room on the 16th-floor of the Vehicle Assembly Building at the Kennedy Space Center.
 The collection was opened to the media once and has since been open only to researchers.
 Unlike Challenger, for which a replacement orbiter was built, Columbia was not replaced.

 The seven crew members who died aboard this final mission were: Rick Husband, Commander; William C. McCool, Pilot; Michael P. Anderson, Payload Commander/Mission Specialist 3; David M. Brown, Mission Specialist 1; Kalpana Chawla, Mission Specialist 2; Laurel Clark, Mission Specialist 4; and Ilan Ramon, Payload Specialist 1.